Many criteria can make your VPS & RDP server run slowly. In this topic, we will check them one by one.

 Here you can see the apps and processes, so easily you can close the tasks which are using high resources by clicking the end task.

-Consider that 2 browsers at the same time can use many resources so it’s better to use one of them.
+Consider that 2 browsers simultaneously can use many resources, so it’s better to use one of them.

 Open RUN by pressing the Windows button + R and type cmd, then press the enter button.

 In CMD, write the command netstat –a –o to view the process and, as a result, the ports which they are using.

 Note: Compare the remote connection port with PID (Process ID) of it.